benspector-mls/flashcards/README.md

 ![](./images/split-terminal.gif)

-3. Now, you will have an API that you can access via the URL http://localhost:4000/flashcards (try it out!)
+1. Now, you will have an API that you can access via the URL http://localhost:4000/flashcards (try visiting that URL in your browser!)

 `json-server` only works if the `.json` file is in the proper format.
 The JSON file needs to store a JSON object with a top-level property that names the resource to be fetched.